 What did we like?

-- The kids were reading maps and guiding the group.
 The girls were given full control of the map.
-They had not been to the South Coast Botanic Garden for quite a long time, so this was a true test for them.
+The kids had not been to the South Coast Botanic Garden for quite a long time, so this was a true test for them.
 I really loved seeing them read the map and figure out where the next birdhouse would be located.

-- Hidden exercise.
 The South Coast Botanic Garden is a whopping 87 acres of land!
 Let me tell you, The Great Pumpkin Hunt has you walk all around and through those 87 acres.
-My kids were fond of it at the beginning, but by the end they were complaining that they were tired.
+My kids were fond of it at the beginning.
+However, they were complaining that they were tired by the end of the hunt.
 Be prepared if you have little ones!

 What tips would we give?